 The channel module in Tradebox One contains a list of all of the external sales channels Tradebox is integrated with.
-To access the channel configuration settings go to the Channels Module and double-click on the channel from the list.
-The Channel is split into 6 tabs:
+To access the channel configuration settings go to Channels and double-click on the channel from the list.
+The channel is split into 6 tabs:

 - VAT - Tradebox's VAT settings

-- Statuses - Table mapping marketplace statuses to Tradebox statuses
+- Statuses - Map marketplace statuses to Tradebox statuses

 This article is focused on the channel integration and configuration settings for an Amazon Merchant channel.

 There is a save button at the bottom of each tab.
 Clicking this saves and closes down the channel details and takes you back to the channel list.
 If you are amending multiple tabs at once, you can navigate between the tabs without saving.
 It's only necessary to click the save button once you've made all your amendments in every screen.

 Name: The name given to the sales channel to identify it.
 This is a free text field.
 It is recommended that the name is something that easily identifies the channel Tradebox is integrated with.
 This field is editable.

 Currency: This field displays the currency of the Amazon marketplace the channel is integrated with.
 The field is automatic, based upon the Amazon marketplace chosen in the setup wizard, and cannot be edited.

 Marketplace: Displays the Amazon marketplace, as chosen during the channel setup wizard.
 This can't be changed, short of deleting and recreating the channel.